braidpool/braidpool/docs/_posts/2021-06-28-why-braidpool.md

-When a censor wants to censor some transactions, it reaches out to centralised pool operators and forces them to exclude censored transactions in their blocks.
+When a censor wants to censor some transactions, it reaches out to centralised pool operators and forces them to exclude censored transactions from their blocks.

-One way to resist this censorship is for the transaction author to keep increasing the fees on the transaction until some miner somewhere picks up the transaction at the risk of being targeted by the censor.
+One way to resist this censorship is for the transaction author to keep increasing the fees on the transaction until some miner picks up the transaction at the risk of being targeted by the censor.
 See [Censorship Resistance Property](https://github.com/libbitcoin/libbitcoin-system/wiki/Censorship-Resistance-Property).

-[Stratum v2](https://braiins.com/stratum-v2) allows miners to build their own blocks, which removes the ability for a censor to contact a centralised pool operator to censor transactions from their blocks.
-However, the censor can still force the pool operators to refuse making payouts to miners for blocks that include a censored transaction.
+[Stratum v2](https://braiins.com/stratum-v2) allows miners to build their own blocks and therefore a censor can not directly ask a centralised pool operator to censor transactions.
+However, the censor can still force the pool operators to refuse payouts to miners for blocks that include a censored transaction.

 Braidpool is designed to resist such censorship attacks.
 Read the full [proposal](https://github.com/pool2win/braidpool/blob/main/proposal/proposal.pdf)